ncsl/seek/CONTRIBUTING.md

 if you don't want to run the examples to build the documentation.
 This will result in a faster build but produce no plots in the examples.

+### Creating a DAG for each workflow
+``Snakemake`` has the nice property of implicitly building a directed acyclic graph (DAG) of your anatomical analysis.
+To visualize this DAG for your subjects, one can make use of the snakemake command:

+    $ snakemake --snakefile ./workflow/recon_workflow/Snakefile --forceall --dag | dot -Tpdf > ./recon_workflow.pdf;

+We package all these DAG creation commands into a ``Makefile`` recipe, which can be ran as:

+    $ make create_dags

 ## BIDS-Validation
 To robustly apply seek workflows and reconstruction visualiztion, we rely on the BIDS specification for storing data.
 One can use the `bids-validator` to verify that a dataset is BIDS-compliant.